smartdevicelink/sdl_evolution/proposals/NNNN-add-preferred-FPS.md

 Regarding kVTCompressionPropertyKey_ExpectedFrameRate in videoEncoderSettings, however, [iOS documentation](https://developer.apple.com/documentation/videotoolbox/kvtcompressionpropertykey_expectedframerate) says, “provided as a hint to the video encoder” and “The actual frame rate depends on frame durations and may vary.”

-Overall, developers must make sure taking account of preferredFPS value for capturing the video frame (especially if the app does not use SDLCarWindow), as well as configuring videoEncoderSettings.
+Overall, developers must make sure taking account of preferredFPS value for capturing video frames (especially if the app does not use SDLCarWindow), as well as configuring videoEncoderSettings.

 ### Android mobile proxy consideration